Dave Bailey, Computing, Thursday 30 September 2010 at 10:19:00

 JRC

-Institute of Energy broadband code of conduct, including vendors
+Institute of Energy broadband code of conduct

 Alcatel-Lucent, Cisco, Huawei, Nokia Siemens Networks, and carriers Deutsche